I’m Vivian.

 Giving Wine & Spirits Another Digital Makeover

 When the website migrated to ExpressionEngine (EE) from individual .ASP files around 2014, we realized the CMS’ limitations after using it for 8 months.
-We stayed with EE for this long due to the license the owner of the magazine bought before my tenure here.
+We stayed with EE due to the purchased license before my tenure here.
 The main issues were:

-We did consider upgrading the CMS, but the documentation the developers of EE released deprecated 2/3 of the coding snippets used on the site and it wasn’t cost or time effective for a small company like ours.
-While there were other issues to deal with on the site, I decided to make the points above my top priority while thinking about ways in improving our user experience and increase profits for the magazine.I believed by migrating to WordPress, I would be able save the company money, put up a content paywall, resolve the multiple log-in issue and create a streamlined content creation system with this CMS.
+While upgrading ExpressionEngine was an option, it wasn't cost or time effective for a small company like ours; the new version of the software deprecated 2/3 of the code used on the site.
+Despite the piling issues, the ultimate goal was to improve our user experience, expand our internet presence and increase profits for the magazine.I believed by migrating to WordPress, I would be able save the company money, put up a content paywall, resolve the multiple log-in issue and create a streamlined content creation system with this CMS.

 Learning from the Competition

 With budget and time constraints for this project, I focused more on competitive research over user research.
 I wanted to see how our competitors presented their content, what were behind and in front of their paywalls and how they structured their subscriptions system.
-Publications like Wine Spectator, Decanter, and Robert Parker’s Wine Advocate all report similar content as Wine & Spirits.Comparing their content to W&S’, their feature content had follow-up stories to keep the reader engaged on the site.
-They also separated industry and wine news apart from their articles.
+Publications like Wine Spectator, Decanter, and Robert Parker’s Wine Advocate all report similar content as Wine & Spirits.Comparing their content to W&S’, their features had follow-up stories to keep the reader engaged on the site; they also separated industry and wine news apart.
 The most obvious one was highlighting their wine reviews either in the navigation or as part of the homepage content.

 Sorting Out the Navigation

 While the developer was researching on how to customize the subscription checkout process with a plugin, I started on the front end of the site with the navigation hierarchy.In its previous reincarnation, it was good to see the navigation separated based on its content matter (wine, spirits, food), but the posts weren’t a one-size, fits all category as they overlapped.
-The navigation structure, archives and the readability of content were my high priorities based on feedback from the team via Slack during the COVID-19 quarantine.After several rounds of going back and forth with the team, the turning point was when an editor remarked on how much he hated the word “dining” as he “… never go out to dine.
+Navigation structure, archives and the content readability were high priorities based on feedback from the team via Slack during the quarantine.After several rounds of going back and forth, the turning point was when an editor remarked on how much he hated the word “dining” as he “… never go out to dine.
 I go out to eat.”Taking this discovery, I renamed the navigation with action verbs like “Read, Eat, Drink, Shop.”
-Another editor pointed out “Shop” was confusing since we do not sell wine (it only pointed to retail shops that do) and removed it in the final version.
+Another editor pointed out “Shop” was confusing since we do not sell wine; it only pointed to retail shops and was removed.
 We played around with “Browse” to replace “Shop” but ultimately did away with it.

 Post-its showing the the process of re-organizing Wine & Spirits site navigation.
 Click on the images to enlarge them.